SURFING COW FACT FILE

 Many of our cows have names.
 Some of our favourites are Tank (she’s a big girl), Parky (a white park cow – rarer than a panda apparently), Sherbet (who was the same colour as a palomino pony when she was born), Rachel (was tiny when she was born, small and blonde like one of our friends), BFG (our biggest cow, she is a breed called Montbeliarde).

 FROM MILK TO ICE CREAM

-Milk is transferred daily to the ice cream parlour which is in a barn nearby You can see the ice cream being made by Becky and Lee as we have windows into the kitchen.
+Milk is transferred daily to the ice cream parlour which is in a barn nearby You can see the ice cream being made by Zoe and Lee.